 - Must ensure the installation of pipe-work shall be kept to a minimum.
 Avoid use dented pipe and do not allow acute bending. - Must ensure that pipe-work shall be protected from physical damage. - Must comply with national gas regulations, state municipal rules and legislation.
-Notify relevant authorities in accordance with all applicable regulations. - 1.
-Must ensure mechanical connections be accessible for maintenance purposes. - In cases that require mechanical ventilation, ventilation openings shall be kept clear of obstruction. - When disposal of the product, do follow to the precautions in #12 and comply with national regulations. - In case of field charge, the effect on refrigerant charge caused by the different pipe length has to be quantified, measured and labelled. - Always contact to local municipal offices for proper handling.
+Notify relevant authorities in accordance with all applicable regulations. - Must ensure mechanical connections be accessible for maintenance purposes. - In cases that require mechanical ventilation, ventilation openings shall be kept clear of obstruction. - When disposal of the product, do follow to the precautions in #12 and comply with national regulations.
+Always contact to local municipal offices for proper handling.